tetra-framework/tetra/docs/components.md

 This removes and destroys the component in the browser and re-inserts a new copy into the DOM.
 Any client side state, such as cursor location in text inputs will be lost.

+### `push_url(url)`

+Pushes a given URL to the URL bar of your browser.
+This adds the URL to the browser history, so "back buttons" would work.

+### `replace_url(url)`

+Replaces the current browser URL with the new one.
+This method does not add the URL to the browser history, it just replaces it.

 ### `ready()`